opencog/docker/indigo/blender/README.md

 ros-indigo-blender
 ==================

-An docker image that installs both ROS and blender, for demoing ROS-controlled blender animations.
+A docker image that installs both ROS and blender, for demoing ROS-controlled blender animations.
 The image holds only the base packages needed for running blender and ROS together; no actual ROS nodes are started, no blender animations are run.